w3f/polkadot-wiki/docs/general/constants-variables.md

 The minimum bond to nominate on Polkadot is <RPC network="polkadot" path="query.staking.minNominatorBond" defaultValue={2500000000000} filter="humanReadable"/> while the minimum amount to join a pool is <RPC network="polkadot" path="query.nominationPools.minJoinBond" defaultValue={10000000000} filter="humanReadable"/>.

+#### Minimum Crowdloan contribution

+The minimum amount to participate to a crowdloan is <RPC network="polkadot" path="consts.crowdloan.minContribution" defaultValue={50000000000} filter="humanReadable"/>.

 #### Period per Slot Auction

 The number of period per slot auction is <RPC network="polkadot" path="consts.auctions.leasePeriodsPerSlot" defaultValue={8}/>.